 After school detentions will be held on Tuesday and Thursday evenings from 3.05pm to 4.00pm.
-Students will only be placed in an after-school detention, as a specific sanction in the consequences ladder or by Pastoral Leads, Heads of Achievement, the Head of School, Pastoral Support Manager, Assistant Headteachers, Deputy or Headteacher.
+Students will only be placed in an after-school detention, as a specific sanction in the consequences ladder or by Pastoral Leads, Heads of Achievement, the Assistant Headteacher for ABC, Pastoral Support Manager, Assistant Headteachers, or Headteacher.
 After school detentions will be staffed by all colleagues on a rota basis - See Appendix 1